MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-setup-clients.md

 5. Microsoft 365 will automatically renew authorization to access your tenant as long as the migration agent is active.
 If the agent has been inactive forlonger than seven days, you may need to sign in again.

->[!Important]
-> Passwords are not stored in the installer.

->[!NOTE]
+## Agent task assignment

-> Migration Manager automatically assigns tasks to a available agent.
+Migration Manager automatically assigns tasks to a available agent.
 You cannot manually assign a task to a specific agent.
 Each agent can have up to 10 tasks in its queue.

->
->Pausing a task does not release the agent to another task.
+Pausing a task does not release the agent to another task.
 An agent remains unavailable to accept a new task until the task is resumed and completed, or if the task is deleted.

->[!Important]
+## How long will the connection stay active?
->The connection between the agent (as a service) and Migration Manager stays active as long as the computer is still running and the SharePoint admin credentials that were used to sign into the agent are still valid.
+The connection between the agent (as a service) and Migration Manager stays active as long as the computer is still running and the SharePoint admin credentials that were used to sign into the agent are still valid.

->
->If the agent does becomes disconnected, it still holds the token to the Migration Manager for up to 7 days.
+If the agent does becomes disconnected, it still holds the token to the Migration Manager for up to 7 days.
 After that time, the agent will need to be reinstalled.